Webinar: how to get ready for the reopening

-To share the results of our findings, we hosted our first webinar with our community of freelancers where we also shared tips on how to increase likeliness of getting shifts when hospitality businesses reopen.
+After studying 600 self-employed professionals, to share the results of our findings, we hosted our first webinar with our community of freelancers where we also shared tips on how to increase the likeliness of getting shifts when hospitality businesses reopen.

-The complete shutdown of hospitality businesses in March 2020 prompted many freelancers to find alternative solutions to compensate for the loss of activity.
-That is how professional chefs, senior waiters, or bartenders made the decision to diversity their activity, within the hospitality industry or in other sectors.
+The complete shutdown of hospitality businesses in March 2020 prompted many freelancers to find alternative solutions to find new industries to sustain an income.
+That is how professional chefs, senior waiters, or bartenders made the decision to diversify their activity, within the hospitality industry or in other sectors.

 For both Vasile, head chef and freelancer with Brigad since 2019 and Antal, 18 years of experience in hospitality, the situation was an opportunity to help others.
 Alongside several shifts through Brigad, they chose to diversify their skills and work in the healthcare sector with the NHS.